MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 - **Azure OpenAI**: Provides access to the latest Open AI models.
 You can create secure deployments, try playgrounds, fine tune models, content filters, and batch jobs.
 The Azure OpenAI resource provider is `Microsoft.CognitiveServices/account` and the kind of resource is `OpenAI`.
 You can also connect to Azure OpenAI by using a kind of `AIServices`, which also includes other [Azure AI services](/azure/ai-services/what-are-ai-services).

-    When using Azure AI Studio, you can directly work with Azure OpenAI without an Azuer Studio project or you can use Azure OpenAI through a project.
+    When using Azure AI Studio, you can directly work with Azure OpenAI without an Azure Studio project or you can use Azure OpenAI through a project.

     For more information, visit [Azure OpenAI in Azure AI Studio](../azure-openai-in-ai-studio.md).